Organizational structure of the plan

 Learn how BC's Municipal Pension Plan is structured and organized.

 BC's Municipal Pension Plan provides secure retirement income for plan members.
 The plan serves more than 375,000 members and their employers.
 Members and employers work in a variety of sectors, including health care, public safety, municipal services, school districts and more.
-With investment assets of more than $66 billion, the Municipal Pension Plan is the sixth-largest defined benefit pension plan in Canada.
+With investment assets of $66.4 billion, the Municipal Pension Plan is the sixth-largest defined benefit pension plan in Canada.

 BC's Municipal Pension Board of Trustees (board) is responsible for administering the pension plan and managing the pension fund, including the investment of assets.